There are strange things done in the midnight sun

 I cremated Sam McGee.

 Robert Service was once described as the “Bard of the Yukon.”
 In fact, we discovered while in Dawson City that he was the best- selling poet of the century.
 Jody and I in 1990 worked for a couple of ladies who were restoring Alaska Nellie’s homestead just south of Moose Pass, Alaska.
 It was a great place to spend time given the commercial fishing season was slow that year.
 Kenai Lake took a 90-degree turn right where Nellie’s homestead was located so you could look down two sections of the lake.
 Nellie was a colorful character herself but that is a different story.

-I had not read Jack London at that time and she was surprised by that.
-I guess it wasn’t required reading at Bettendorf High School.
+I had not read Jack London at that time and Jackie was surprised by that.
+I guess it wasn’t required reading where I went to high school.
 By the time we left for home she had introduced us to Jack London, Robert Service, Nellie Neal Lawing and Bill Watterson.
 How do you not respect a woman who appreciates Calvin and Hobbes?